django-cms/djangocms-text/README.rst

 needed.
 The following editors are currently supported:

 - **TipTap**: A modern rich text editor with a modular architecture, TipTap is currently in development and is the default editor.
+It supports text-enabled plugins, dynamic linking, and conversion of pasted markdown text into HTML.
 TipTap does not allow the user to edit HTML directly, which means that some formating options are lost when switching from CKEditor 4 to TipTap.
 - **CKEditor 4**: The initial version of ``djangocms-text`` includes a port of the